How will the coronavirus impact your travel plans?

 The list is changing frequently as more countries see spikes in cases.
 Before you travel, check your local travel advice and the FCDO website.

 A number of international countries are no longer on the exempt list due to rising cases of Covid-19.
 This means anyone returning to the UK from these countries will have to self-isolate for 14 days.

 If you've travelled through a country with restrictions in place, you'll have to self-isolate when you return.

 There’s no need to try and come back immediately.
-The FCO says you should follow any local rules and return on your expected departure date.
+The FCDO says you should follow any local rules and return on your expected departure date.

 If you’re already in a country when a quarantine is imposed, your travel insurance policy should still cover you.

-The FCO advises against all non-essential travel to countries that don’t have a travel corridor.
+The FCDO advises against all non-essential travel to countries that don’t have a travel corridor.
 If you decide to travel there anyway, you’ll have to self-isolate for two weeks when you return.

-If you travel against the FCO's advice, your travel insurance policy will likely be invalid.
+If you travel against the FCDO's advice, your travel insurance policy will likely be invalid.
 If you've any concerns, check with your insurance provider.

 Booking your holiday

 What should I check before booking?